hstonehouse/words-against-humanity/README.md

 ### Understanding the Repo

-This [Single Page App](https://developer.mozilla.org/en-US/docs/Glossary/SPA) (SPA) was developed using a standard Node JS, Models, Views and Controllers (MVC) folder structure.
+This SPA was developed using a Models, Views and Controllers (MVC) folder structure.
 More info on Express JS MVC Structures can be found [HERE](https://www.section.io/engineering-education/node-mvc-architecture/)

 When using Express JS MVC structure, remember to `require` each dependency on your main server.js file.
 You must also `module.exports` your 'models' and 'controllers' and then `require` these files on your server.js in order to utilise them.